You are incredibly strong. You are so very capable.

 We try to contain a village’s worth of work within ourselves, and it’s no wonder that we feel like we’re failing sometimes.

 Weary mama, I know there are seasons of life that feel so tiring.
 I know you miss your girlfriends tremendously and that you quietly sometimes miss the days before babies, before responsibilities took up most of your day.
 Before the loneliness that working motherhood can sometimes bring.
 And the pounding guilt that follows those thoughts.

 I know what it’s like to feel despair because one or many areas of life aren’t living up to your expectations.
 To see the achievements of other women and want to throw up your hands because your daily contribution to the world feels as significant as dust.
 To feel like you need to possess the strength and capacity of 10 women just to accomplish the admirable life of one.

 Can I untangle something for you?
 Something in your heart, that if you are like me, sits in a ball of anxiety and feels as heavy as lead sometimes?

 You are not the strength of 10 women—you were born as just one.

 One capable woman, one smart woman.
 But still—just one.
 You, in all your passions and hobbies and character and flaws.

-When the village feels far away, it’s okay—even necessary—to do the work of one and not hold yourself to the standard of 10.
-It’s ok if you don’t want to have it all.
+When the village feels far away, it’s okay, even necessary, to do the work of one and not hold yourself to the standard of 10.
+It’s okay if you don’t want to have it all.

 I bet there are parts of this messy motherhood that you are incredibly good at—parts that you enjoy.
 And there are others that aren’t as fun.
 Can I give you permission not to do it all?
 Own the parts of life you love and thrive in.